-Liveaboard vessels are the best way to dive Tiger Beach, Bahamas more diving, less effort and all inclusive.
-Stay on location all day for the best shark diving Bahamas and the best in Shark Encounters.
+Liveaboard vessels are the best way to dive Tiger Beach, Bahamas because you get more diving time in with less effort and its all-inclusive.
+We stay on location all day for the best shark diving in the Bahamas and the best in shark encounters.

 Tiger Shark Encounters!

-Tiger Sharks are usually solitary sharks, except for food concentrations and breeding they spend their time alone swimming the oceans.
-The Western Atlantic Tiger Sharks, including the Bahamas population seem to migrate north in the summer time, up to Bermuda and or Northeast coast of America.
-Winter time they travel to The Bahamas and even farther south.
-Most of the Tiger Sharks at Tiger Beach are female.
-Many we see on a regular basis and give them names.
-Often we see these female appearing to be pregnant and believe they travel north of the Bahamas, maybe to the Sargasso Sea to have their pups.
+Tiger Sharks are usually solitary sharks, they spend their time alone swimming the oceans except for when baited or breeding.
+The western Atlantic Tiger Sharks, including the Bahamas population, seem to migrate north to Bermuda and/or the northeast coast of America during the summer months.
+They travel to the Bahamas and sometimes farther south during the winter.
+Most of the Tiger Sharks at Tiger Beach are female and usually pregnant.
+We have named many we see on a regular basis.
+We believe the pregnant females travel north of the Bahamas, possibly to the Sargasso Sea, to have their pups.

 Caribbean Reef Shark

-Lemon sharks of the Bahamas average about two to two and half meters and can number 20 to 30 at a time.
-Most of the population we see are females with the occasional male coming through.
-We do recognize many of them as regulars to our area.
-Some researchers have claimed that at least some of the Tiger Beach population travel to Florida and back.
-There are times that we see less of them so they must travel but are not really a migratory shark like the Tigers and Hammerheads.
-They are not a solitary shark, usually found in small groups.
+The Lemon sharks of the Bahamas average about 6- to 8.5-feet and can show up at our dive site in numbers of up to 30 at a time.
+Most we see are female with only the occasional male passing through.
+Some researchers say that at least some of the Tiger Beach population travel between the Bahamas and Florida.
+There are times that we see less of them so they must travel, but are not really a migratory shark like the Tigers and Hammerheads.
+They are not a solitary shark and are usually found in small groups.
 These Lemon sharks are bold and completely unafraid of humans.
-We do not feed them underwater because they are sold bold they would take over the underwater feeding.
-We do however occasionally feed them on the surface making for some pretty cool top side pictures.
-They swim in and amongst all the divers, coming in very close and are also very prevalent on the surface.
+We do not handfeed them because they would take over the underwater feeding.
+We do, however, occasionally feed them on the surface which makes for some pretty cool topside pictures.
+They swim in and amongst divers, coming in very close and are also very prevalent on the surface.

 Bull Sharks used to be a very rare occurrence at Tiger Beach, but have recently moved into the area.
-The average about 2 meters and sometime we count upward of 6 individuals.
-Bull Sharks have a reputation for being more aggressive than most other sharks and probably account for the most bites on humans in The Bahamas and Florida.
-For this reason we do not feed them and prefer if they keep their distance, we even chase them away some times so they don't get too comfortable around people.
-They have become the sixth species we see at Tiger Beach which is cool as long as they keep their distance. in general you want to keep your eyes on them if they get close but don't make any sudden or aggressive moves to them.
+They average around 6-feet and sometimes we count upward of 6 individuals.
+Bull Sharks have a reputation for being more aggressive than most other sharks and probably account for the most bites on humans in the Bahamas and Florida.
+For this reason, we do not feed them and prefer they keep their distance.
+We even chase them away sometimes so they don't get too comfortable around people.
+They have become the sixth species we see at Tiger Beach which is great as long as they keep their distance.
+Divers should keep their eyes on them if they get close and be careful not to make any sudden or aggressive moves toward them.